 Hitting cross-court might be the most popular drill in the world.
 Unfortunately most players don't perform it in a very effective manner.
 In this video I show you how you can make this drill more effective!

 A lot of players struggle with missing the serve in the net too much because they hit down on the shot.
-In this tip I explain why this happens and how you can avoid it
+(Only viewable if you are subscribed to our free newsletter)

 Leading with the edge is one of the key fundamentals for a great serve and in this video I talk about it in detail